Feed Your Soul with Worship At St. Paul's

 • Drop-in hours Sept.-May: Monday-Thursday, 10:00 AM - 3:00 PM.

-• Access to the building and meeting times are also available by appointment.
+• Access to the building and meeting times are also available by appointment!
+If you can't make the "drop in" hours, just reach out.
+We'll find a time that works.

-• We encourage appointments so you're able to see the person you most wish to visit.
+• We strongly encourage appointments so you're able to see the person you most wish to visit!
+Clergy and staff availability varies!
 Please go to our Meet the Staff page, where you will find contact info for our clergy and staff who will be happy to assist you.

 To worship from home or wherever you are, please go to our Worship at Home page for the livestream each Sunday at 10:30 AM and *pdf of the worship bulletin.

 Please note: ALL PLANS ARE SUBJECT TO CHANGE.
-We may adapt to inclement weather conditions or the covid-19 situation.
+We may adapt to inclement weather conditions or public health concerns.
 Our first goal is always to keep our community as safe as possible.

 Fifth Sunday, One Community